vanzasetia/wealthbuzz/README.md

 Then, I realized that I need a color scheme for my website.
 Since, I have no idea at all about design, I decided to use black and white color as the color scheme of my website.

 Next, I searched and downloaded the assets, all by myself, to be honest, it's hard.
 Like for example, I need to find a *consistent* image for team members.
 I also need a logo.
 I decided to use `W` letter as my logo and the use HTML for the **WealthBuzz** word.
-I also have optimized all the images, so the website can load fast 🚀.
+I also have optimized all the images, so the website can load fast.

 At this point, I started thinking to add the text content.
 I could just use a bunch of `lorem ipsum`, but I decided to *copy paste* the content from multiple business advisory website.
 I don't know that this is allowed or not.
 Please tell me if this is wrong and why?
 If not, then **good!**